- You Are Here:

 Evidence/Property Release: Services are only available during limited business hours at the police department front counter, by appointment, between 8 AM and 4 PM (excluding 12-1 PM).
 Citizens requesting release of evidence/property should schedule appointments by calling #360.533.3180 and speaking with the Evidence Technician.
 In most cases, citizens showing up at the lobby requesting evidence/property release will not be accommodated at the time.

 SUPPORT SERVICES SECTION

-Records – The three Records Specialists are under the supervision of Officer Wayne Schmidt, and are responsible for all data entry into the department records management system, filing and distribution of reports generated by the Patrol and Investigations Sections.
+Records – The four Records Specialists are under the supervision of Support Supervisor Ross Lampky, and are responsible for data entry into the department records management system, filing and distribution of reports generated by the Patrol and Investigations Sections.
 Records personnel are the first point of contact for citizens calling or arriving at the lobby of the police facility.
 They complete all public records requests, and also provide support services to all divisions and sections of the department, with tasks necessary for the day to day operation of the Aberdeen Police Department.
-The Records Section is open 7 AM to 5 PM Monday through Friday (excluding holidays), and can be reached at #360.533.3180.
+The Records Section is open 8 AM to 4 PM Monday through Friday (excluding holidays), and can be reached at #360.533.3180.

 Concealed Pistol Licensing:

 The Aberdeen Police Department processes all CPL requests online.
 Please see use the link provided.